edunuzzi/go-bip44/README.md

 Released under the terms of the [MIT LICENSE](LICENSE).

-## Should i use this in production?
+## Should I use this in production?
 This library is in very early stages.
 Please be aware that some bugs may exist.

 ## Can I trust this code?